-Students are expected to follow all rules as stated in this handbook along with all applicable rules pertaining to each classroom and learning environment.
-This Policy is used for offenses which violate the Bristol TEC Student Handbook except for incidents that are a clear violation of law, or that pose an immediate threat to the student, other individuals, or property which should be referred to the school administrator immediately.
+Students are expected to follow all expectations and policy as stated in this handbook along with all applicable rules pertaining to each classroom and learning environment.
+This policy is used for offenses which violate the Bristol TEC Student Handbook except for incidents that are a clear violation of law, or that pose an immediate threat to the student, other individuals, or property which should be referred to the school administrator immediately.